jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 ## Limiting rows for child entities

-Sometimes you do not want to get all rows for child entites.
+Sometimes you want to get only specific rows of the child entities.

 Here is an example: